connectrpc/connectrpc.com/docs/kotlin/interceptors.md

 state, as well as the option to mutate the outbound or inbound content.

-For example, here is an interceptor that adds an `Authorization` header to all outbound requests that are destined for the `demo.connect.build` host:
+For example, here is an interceptor that adds an `Authorization` header to all outbound requests that are destined for the `demo.connectrpc.com` host:

 ```kotlin
 import build.buf.connect.Interceptor